Phylum: Magnoliophyta - Class: Equisetopsida - Order: Ranunculales - Family: Ranunculaceae

 Ivy-leaved Crowfoot is one of the less common species, which although widespread, is very localised.

 More commonly associated with bare muddy ground close to water rather than in streams, this is a difficult plant to distinguish from other similar-looking crowfoot since several of them also have ivy-shaped leaves.
 The fact that it is not actually in flowing water is a key factor.

-The flowers are small and have five petals with sepals that are almost the same length.
+The flowers are small - 4 to 8mm across - and have five petals with sepals that are almost the same length.

 The pictures on this page were taken at Nant Irfon National Nature Reserve, Wales, in late June.

 We hope that you have found this information helpful.
 If so we are sure you would find our books Wonderful Wildflowers of Wales, vols 1 to 4, by Sue Parker and Pat O'Reilly very useful too.
 Buy copies here...